-And it can seem pretty daunting the more you look at it, what with all the little rules of sounds and spelling there are.
+It can seem pretty daunting, what with all the little rules of sounds and spelling there are.

-But did you know there’s a way to improve pronunciation without traditional study at all?
-And better yet, to improve every aspect of your language abilities at the same time?
+But did you know there’s a way to improve pronunciation (and every aspect of your language abilities) without traditional study at all?

 Enter shadowing.
 By simply repeating after long stretches of audio as you hear it, you become better at the language.

 It might sound too good to be true.
 But once you hear from the people that popularized this method, your thoughts might change…

 - Feel the Flow: Understanding the Importance of Pronunciation

 - Finding Your Shadow: Your First Steps to a New Voice